August 19, 2025

 Maybe you've already had an egg-freezing cycle.
 Or maybe you were just thinking about getting started.
 Regardless of the stage you’re in, knowing about egg quality can help you make the beneficial change at the earliest.

-You don't have to do this alone ♥️
+We're with you the entire way, cause you don't have to do this alone ♥️

 Deciding if egg freezing is for you?